kvz/bash3boilerplate/README.md

 As of `v1.0.3`, b3bp adds some nice re-usable libraries in `./src`.
 In order to make the snippets in `./src` more useful, we recommend these guidelines.

-### Library exports
+### Function packaging

-It's nice to have a bash package that can be used in the terminal and also be invoked as a command line function.
+It's nice to have a Bash package that can be used in the terminal and also be invoked as a command line function.
 To achieve this the exporting of your functionality *should* follow this pattern:

 ```bash
 if [ "${BASH_SOURCE[0]}" != ${0} ]; then